Treehouse of Horror X: "Desperately Xeeking Xena"

 A malfunctioning X-ray machine gives Bart the ability to stretch any part of his body and Lisa super strength.
 They become a superhero duo, calling themselves "Stretch Dude and Clobber Girl".
 Lucy Lawless addresses fans at a science fiction convention.
 Comic Book Guy, now a villain called "The Collector", kidnaps her and takes her to his lair with the intention of marrying her.
 Stretch Dude and Clobber Girl arrive to rescue Lawless, but are also captured.
 The Collector prepares to kill them by submerging them in a vat of molten Lucite.
 Lawless pretends to be attracted to the Collector and then clobbers him.
 The Collector grabs his limited edition double edged lightsaber from Star Wars: Episode I – The Phantom Menace and ignites the blades, but when Lawless points out that he has removed it from its original packaging, he panics and falls into the Lucite.
 Lawless flies the children home.

 "Life's a Glitch, Then You Die"

 On December 31, 1999, Homer, the Springfield Nuclear Power Plant's Y2K compliance officer, has neglected to fix all possible problems in the plant's computers.
 This results in a computer virus causing widespread destruction and societal collapse.
-The family learns that a rocket is being prepared for humanity's "best and brightest", and will carry them to Mars to preserve human civilization.
+The family learns from Krusty whose pacemaker has gone haywire that a rocket is being prepared for humanity's "best and brightest", and will carry them to Mars to preserve human civilization.
 Homer fails to bluff his way on board but the guard recognizes Lisa as the ship's designated proofreader.
 Lisa is only able to take one parent with her, and immediately chooses Marge (and Maggie as she was carrying her).
 Homer and Bart find a second, unguarded rocket.
 They quickly notice that it is filled with second-rate celebrities and headed directly for the sun.
 Homer and Bart cannot bear being with these passengers and eject themselves into space.